DigitalGeek00/HomeServer/README.md

 Feel free to reach out if you have any questions, doubts, or if you’d like to share your own experiences! 💬

+---

+🧩 Current Status – October 2025

+The server is currently up and running on repurposed hardware (details below) using OpenMediaVault, Docker, and several containers (including Plex and Transmission).

+It’s been running stably for a few months, used for media streaming and basic automation at home.

+Next step: start publishing configuration files and documenting the full setup process.